akdev1l/resume/README.md

 ## Problem

 Keeping my resume up to date is a chore.
-I hate dealing with word processing software.
+I do not enjoy dealing with word processing software.
-Versioning in most word processing software also sucks and diffing capabilities are limited.
+Versioning in most word processing software also has very interesting interfaces and diffing capabilities are limited.

 As a result I used to not keep my resume up to date and creating resumes adhoc whenever I needed one.

 ## Solution (maybe?)